-- (a) Assuming an initial public offering price of \$20.00 per share (the midpoint of the price range set forth on the cover of this prospectus), includes 26.0% held by affiliates of THL, 19.8% held by Cannae, 13.9% held by Black Knight and 1.4% held by each of C/B Star Holdings, L.P. and CC Capital. - (b) Assuming an initial public offering price of \$20.00 per share (the midpoint of the price range set forth on the cover of this prospectus), includes 5.3% indirectly held by C/B Star Holdings, L.P. as well as 3.6% indirectly held by directors, executive officers, employees and other holders of limited partnership units in Star Parent. - (c) Reflects outstanding borrowings as of March 31, 2020 and does not give effect to subsequent amounts repaid under our New Revolving Facility. - (d) Reflects aggregate principal amount of notes outstanding.
+- (a) Assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus), includes % held by affiliates of THL, % held by Cannae, % held by Black Knight and % held by C/B Star Holdings, L.P. - (b) Assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus), includes % indirectly held by C/B Star Holdings, L.P. as well as directors, executive officers, employees and other holders of limited partnership units in Star Parent.